 Cookies are specific to the server that created them and cannot be accessed by other servers, which means they cannot be used to track your movements around the web.
 Although they can be used to store information which may identify a user’s computer, cookies do not personally identify users and passwords and credit card information are not stored in cookies.

 We use Google Analytics cookies to collect information about how visitors use our site.
 We use the information to compile reports and to help us improve the site.
 The cookies collect information in an anonymous form, including the number of visitors to the site, where visitors have come to the site from, the pages they visited, what time your current visit occurred and whether you have been to the site before.
 These cookies contain no personally identifiable information, but they will use your computer’s IP address to know from where in the world you are accessing the internet.

 This is used to distinguish users.
 It expires after 2 years.

-This is used to distinguish users.
-It expires after 24 hours.
+This is used to persist session state.
+It expires after 2 years.

 We only share the information obtained through the use of Google Analytics with Google.
 For more information on Google’s use of your information, please visit the Google Privacy and Data Sharing pages.
 To prevent Google Analytics cookies being set, you may wish to install the Google Analytics Opt-Out Browser Add-On.